PaPiRus ePaper Hats

-We’ve been having a bit of a play with the new PaPiRus ePaper HATs from Pi Supply.
-These are basically small displays (they come in different sizes; 1.44″, 2.0″ and 2.7″) which use ePaper technology, and sit on the Raspberry Pi GPIO header.
+We have been having a bit of a play with the new PaPiRus ePaper HATs from Pi Supply.
+These are basically small displays (they come in different sizes; 1.44″, 2.0″ and 2.7″) which use ePaper technology and sit on the Raspberry Pi GPIO header.
 The great advantage of the ePaper (aka eInk) technology is that you can display information on the screen indefinitely; even after the power is switched off.

-There are a range of different PaPiRus HATs available:-
+There is a range of different PaPiRus HATs available:

-The PaPiRus HATs come as a kit, but are really simple to put together.
-There’s a PCB which contains all the circuitry required to drive the display, and this PCB also contains a Real Time Clock which is powered by a small coin cell, which comes with the kit.
+The PaPiRus HATs come as a kit but are really simple to put together.
+There is a PCB which contains all the circuitry required to drive the display, and this PCB also includes a Real Time Clock that is powered by a small coin cell, which comes with the kit.
 The ePaper display connects to the PCB by means of a short ribbon cable, and can then be stuck to the PCB by means of some double sided sticky pads (supplied).
-There’s also the option of soldering 4 push buttons (also supplied) on to the PCB to allow a degree of control through the Raspberry Pi GPIO.
+There is also the option of soldering 4 push buttons (also supplied) on to the PCB to allow a degree of control through the Raspberry Pi GPIO.

 However, when we looked, we really struggled to find any useful information about the PaPiRus HATs.